qaware/cloud-native-explab/platform/gcp-kubernetes.md

 </details>

-## Config Connector
+## External Secrets Management

-The ConfigConnector add-on from GKE allows the declarative management of other GCP cloud resources such as SQL instances or storage bucket.
-However, after the installation it needs to be configured for it to work correctly.
+The External Secrets Operator is a component to synchronize secrets from external APIs such as the Google Secrets Manager.
+In this step we will install the component using Helm and then configure it to synchronize some secrets.

 **Lab Instructions**

-1. Create a dedicated namespace `config-connector` and add `cnrm.cloud.google.com/project-id` label
+1. Install the External Secrets operator as Helm chart using Flux.
+Use the pod-based workload identity feature
-2. Create ConfigConnector resource and configure Google Service Account
+2. Create a `SecretStore` and a `ExternalSecret` to obtain a secret from the GCP secret manager

 <details>
   <summary markdown="span">Click to expand solution ...</summary>